wkennedy/swagger4spring-web/README.md

 * baseModelPackage - optional - this is the package you want to scan if all your model objects are in a specific directory.
 These classes will be added to your documentation schema.
 If no package is specified only certain return types and parameters are added to the documentation schema.
 * apiVersion - required - this is the version of your API

-Once the ApiDocumentionController is wired, you may call go to your base path + /api/resourceList (ex: http://localhost/swagger4spring-web-example/api/resourceList) in order to retrieve an inventory of your APIs.
+Once the ApiDocumentationController is wired, you may call go to your base path + /api/resourceList (ex: http://localhost/swagger4spring-web-example/api/resourceList) in order to retrieve an inventory of your APIs.
 For an example JSP see this [page](https://github.com/wkennedy/swagger4spring-web-example/blob/master/src/main/webapp/WEB-INF/views/documentation.jsp).

+#####Alternative Implementation

+If you wish to use a different request mapping then you may extend create a new controller that extends ApiDocumentationController.
+For example if you want the URL to be /documentation/resourceList instead of /api/resourceList you can create a controller like this:

+    @Controller
+    @RequestMapping(value = "/documentation")
+    public class ExampleDocumentationController extends ApiDocumentationController {

+        public ExampleDocumentationController() {
+            setBaseControllerPackage("com.knappsack.swagger4springweb.controllers.api");
+            setBaseModelPackage("com.knappsack.swagger4springweb.models");
+            setApiVersion("v1");
+        }

+       @RequestMapping(value = "/", method = RequestMethod.GET)
+       public String documentation() {
+            return "documentation";
+        }
+    }

+In this case you don't have to create the controller bean in your servlet context if you are using component scanning and your new controller is set to be picked up in the scan.

 To see a working example, please take a look at [swagger4spring-web-example](https://github.com/wkennedy/swagger4spring-web-example/ "swagger4spring-web-example").